 - Heads of Departments monitor the standards of safety in their departments, and undertake appropriate remedial action if shortcomings are identified;

-- Heads of Departments implement the GDST’s arrangements for Health & Safety (contained in ORACLE, Circulars, and other communications) including:
+- Heads of Departments implement the GDST’s arrangements for Health & Safety (contained on the GDST HUB, Circulars, and other communications) including:

 - The completion and regular review of area (e.g. classrooms, laboratories and offices), activities (e.g. educational visits or drama productions in schools, or conferences at Trust Office) and hazard specific risk assessments (e.g. manual handing or use of DSE);

 - Taking appropriate action where significant risks are identified;

 - Identifying H&S training needs and arranging appropriate training.

 - Heads of Departments advise / inform the Head through the Health & Safety Coordinator, of:

 - The measures needed to carry out work safely if deficiencies are identified;

 - If any new or special hazards are about to be introduced into the school/Trust Office.